 It is possible that your prospective landlord will not only fail to provide written confirmation of pre-existing problems, but will refuse to accept the list you prepared.
-This should inspire you to question the landlord's motives - if the landlord doesn't intend to try to charge you for the pre-existing problems, why won't the landlord acknowledge them?
+Such a failure should inspire you to question the landlord's motives: If the landlord does not intend to try to charge you for the pre-existing problems, why won't the landlord acknowledge them?
 Obviously, you don't want to rent from a landlord who intends to charge you for problems with your unit for which you are not responsible.

-In some jurisdictions, the landlord is required to give you a form on which you will record any defects in the apartment, and which you will then return to the landlord.
+In some jurisdictions, the landlord is required to give you a form on which you will record any defects in the apartment, and which you will then return to the landlord at the time you take possession of the rental property or shortly after you take possession.
 The landlord will complete a similar form when you move out.
 The purpose of this requirement is to help ensure that you will only be charged for damages which you actually caused to your rental unit.
 Many tenants neglect to complete and return the initial form, and thus lose the benefit of this legal protection.

 It may be possible for you to speak with other tenants about their experiences with the landlord.
 A discussion with other tenants may provide you with insight into whether the landlord is responsive to problems, whether the premises are well-maintained, and whether there are issues (such as noise from other tenants, a nearby airport, or a rail line, or frequent car break-ins in the parking lot) which you might not observe during a visit.